SkoolNotes/Taproot/2020HIST201/KBxFascism.md

 created the leuge of nations

-lots of unrest and economic insta
+lots of unrest and economic instability, poverty, ect

+hitler rose to power using this